seanhatton/repronim.org/content/participate/_index.md

 - [Contact us](mailto:info@repronim.org)
 - [The ReproNim Blog](https://repronim.wordpress.com/)
 - Sign up for our [mailing list](https://www.nitrc.org/mailman/listinfo/repronim-announcement)
-- To report site errors, please file an issue at our [github repo](https://github.com/ReproNim/repronim.org)
 - Explore, Use, and Contribute to our [Training Resources](/resources/training/)
 - Interested in becoming a Collaborator or Service Project?
 [Contact us](mailto:info@repronim.org)
 - Become a [ReproNim/INCF Fellow](/fellowship/)